OlivierLD/raspberry-coffee/RESTTideEngine/README.md

 Running on it a program like [`OpenCPN`](https://opencpn.org/) seems absurd to me.
 Such a program runs fine on a bigger device, with several gigabytes of RAM available.

-*But*, running a laptop 24x7 would be in many cases too demanding...
+*But*, running a laptop 24x7 would be in many cases too demanding, specially on a sailboat, where everyone hates to run the engine ;)

 I observed that at sea, I spend only a couple hours a day in front of the laptop, but it is often running by itself, doing some logging or calculations.